What Is a 10 Day Payoff on a Car Loan

 • If you’re selling your car If selling your vehicle and you’re selling it, you’ll need an initial 10-day payment from your lender so that you can give an exact amount for the payoff to the purchaser.

 • You’re refinancing the car loan.
-If you’re refinancing your car loan with a different lender, the new lender will require the same 10-day period of payoff as your current lender in order they can pay the balance remaining in your name.
+If you’re refinancing your car loan with a different lender, the new lender will require the same 10-day period of payoff as your current lender in order they pay the balance remaining in your name.

 • You’d like to be able to settle your auto loan earlier.
 If you plan to make the car loan payment before then, you’ll have to obtain a notice of payment for 10 days from the lender That you must pay The last installment without incurring Any additional interest charges.